Data privacy statement

 2.1 Access data

 We collect information about you when you use this website.
 We automatically record information about your usage behaviour and interaction with us, and register data about your computer or mobile device.
 We collect, store and use data about every access to our online services (known as server log files).
-Access data includes name and URL of the accessed file, date and time of access, amount of data transmitted, message about successful access (HTTP response code), browser type and version, operating system, referrer URL (i.e., the page visited previously), IP address and requesting provider.
+Access data includes name and URL of the accessed file, if necessary a user name if authentification takes place, date and time of access, size of the request and server response, message about successful access (HTTP response code), browser type and version, operating system, referrer URL (i.e. the page visited previously), IP address and the visitor's actual request.

 We use this log data without assignment to you or other profiling for statistical evaluations for the purpose of operation, security and optimisation of our online services, and also for the anonymous recording of the number of visitors to our website (traffic) and the extent and nature of use of our website and services.
 Based on this information, we can provide personalised and location-based content and analyse data traffic, troubleshoot and improve our services.
 We reserve the right to retrospectively review the log data if, on the basis of concrete evidence, there is a legitimate reason to suspect unlawful use.
 We store IP addresses in the log files for a limited time if this is required for security purposes.
 We also store IP addresses if we have a specific suspicion of a crime in connection with the use of our website.